Adapting E-Discovery Protocols to Virtual Meetings, Video Conferencing, and Video Chats in Commercial Litigation

 - Did anyone take manual notes during the meeting?
 Are they relevant and need to be preserved?

-- How are the video conferences produced and saved?
+- How are the video conferences produced and preserved?
 How can they be accessed and reviewed?

 - What must counsel do in order to comply with Federal Rule 26(g) when it comes to video conferencing?